 Around the world, carpooling companies are exploring different monetization schemes that reflect consumer behavior.
 In Ukraine, for example, there are “systems where you can just top up a kind of wallet in ATMs,” allowing marketplaces to generate revenue without having to go online.
 In Africa, a popular monetization scheme is peer-to-peer (a decentralized service where individuals interact directly with each other).
 These regional preferences influence carpooling and ridesharing trends.

 Connected vehicles, intermobility and other factors shaping the future of carpooling

 The interconnected future of mobility and the rise of mobility as a service (MaaS) is influencing the evolution of carpooling.
-Travelers expect connected mobility solutions, apps and services to create seamless experiences.
+Travelers expect connected apps and services to create seamless experiences.
 As such, the future of carpooling will be digital.
 In today’s mobility as a service world, consumers also expect to connect disparate modes of travel, for example, a micromobility ride, to a short distance carpool, to the next train station or airport, where they connect to another means of transport.
 Carpooling services will have to consider how they complement and interoperate with other travel modes and mobility solutions, and how they integrate with the connected car and connected vehicle technology.

 In cities, the rise of autonomous vehicles will affect commuter carpooling.
 “The ownership of cars is going to decrease a lot and we’ll see centralized fleets, available for demand,” Beytout explains.
 These fleets could blur the lines between carpooling and ridesharing services.
 In rural areas, though, personal cars will likely remain the dominant mobility solution.
 Consumer demand coupled with evolving regulations will increase the adoption of electric vehicles, but this may not affect carpooling behavior because drivers of electric and connected vehicles will still appreciate the benefits of carpooling.